cyverse/cyverse-sdk/docs/getting-started-install-sdk.md

 ...
 ```

-Now initialize the command line tools for use with Cyverse
+Now initialize the command line tools for use with CyVerse

 ```tenants-init -t iplantc.org```